sdv-dev/SDV/docs/user_guides/benchmarking/single_table.rst

-done using the `Synthetic Data Gym (SDGym) <https://github.com/sdv-dev/SDGym>`__, a library from the Synthetic Data Vault  Project that offers a collection of both real and simulated datasets to work on, *Machine Learning Efficacy* and *Bayesian Likelihood* based metrics and a number of classical and novel synehtic data generators to use as baselines to compare against.
+done using the `Synthetic Data Gym (SDGym) <https://github.com/sdv-dev/SDGym>`__, a library from the Synthetic Data Vault  Project that offers a collection of both real and simulated datasets to work on, *Machine Learning Efficacy* and *Bayesian Likelihood* based metrics and a number of classical and novel synthetic data generators to use as baselines to compare against.

 .. note::